-We do not have any defined policy or procedural requirements for shareholders to submit recommendations or nominations for directors.
+We do not have any defined policy or procedural requirements for stockholders to submit recommendations or nominations for directors.
 The Board of Directors believes that, given the stage of our development, a specific nominating policy would be premature and of little assistance until our business operations develop to a more advanced level.
 We do not currently have any specific or minimum criteria for the election of nominees to the Board of Directors and we do not have any specific process or procedure for evaluating such nominees.
-The Board of Directors will assess all candidates, whether submitted by management or shareholders, and make recommendations for election or appointment.
+The Board of Directors will assess all candidates, whether submitted by management or stockholders, and make recommendations for election or appointment.
+We do not have a formal policy regarding stockholder communications with our Board of Directors.
+A stockholder who wishes to communicate with our Board of Directors may do so by directing a written request addressed to our Chief Executive Officer, at the address appearing on the first page of this filing.